bradley-da/canton-protocol-upgrade/README.md

-# Canton Hard Domain Migration - Upgrading Protocol versions
+# Canton Hard Domain Migration in One - Upgrading Protocol version

-How to perform a Hard domain migration typically used in upgrading protocol versions.

-This demo shows 2 possible ways of performing this.
-- Using a canton console and manually running the commands
-- Using canton scripts to automate the process
+With the release of 2.9.1 PV versions 3 and 4 are no longer supported.

+The below demonstrates how to migrate from a sync domain running on a 2.3, 2.4, 2.5, 2.6, 2.7 or 2.8 release and protocol version 3 or 4 to a new sync domain running on the 2.9 release and protocol version 5.

+Specifically in this demo we will migrate from 2.3.20 pv 3 to 2.9.1 pv 5

 #### _Note_ This demo assumes access to Digital Assets artifactory and enterprise images.